Affiliate Disclosure: As an Amazon associate, I earn from qualifying purchases.

 If you want to use them for stocking holders add some hooks or knobs to the front and put them on your mantle!

 You can use whatever word you want for these DIY stocking holders.
-You could use your last name!
-Have fun making some and I’d love to see how they turn out!
+You could use your last name to have an entire stocking holder set.

 Also, hop on over to all these other great Handmade Holiday Decor tutorials to get even more inspiration for this holiday season!